WL-Biol185-ShinyProjects/CWP-trends/README.md

 Init on 20170312.
 Created for in conjunction with Mike North Jr. for Dr. Gregg Whitworth's BIOL 185 course: Data Science: Explore Big Data; at Washington and Lee University.

-Developed using Cinema 4D and Unity; optimized for Vive VR.

 ## **References**

 Coal Picture: http://www.pittstoncity.org/wp-content/uploads/2017/02/coal.jpg